Joseph City, Arizona, located just about 11 miles west of Holbrook on Route 66 is an unincorporated community in Navajo County.

-These are hardy folks – these some 1,500 residents of Joseph City, Arizona.
-They come by it honestly, from their ancestors who built this community on the banks of the Little Colorado River in 1876.
-Founded by Mormons and first called Allen’s Camp, they watched four other early settlements die at the hands of the Little Colorado.
-These early pioneers were determined to dam the capricious river to provide irrigation for their crops, but time and time again, they watched in despair, as the dams washed out and their crops amounted to nearly nothing.
-Not just one or two times, mind you, but 14 times before a dam was successfully built in 1939.
+This area along the Little Colorado River was first settled by Mormon pioneers led by Captain William C. Allen in 1876.
+Joseph City was first called Allen’s Camp, for their leader.
+One of the settlers first tasks was to build a U-shaped fort of cottonwood logs.
+They were also focused on getting water for their crops and built a dam and irrigation canals the same year.
+However, taming the capricious river would be difficult, as over the next several decades the settlers watched in despair as the dams washed out and their crops amounted to nearly nothing.
+Not just one or two times, mind you, but 10 times before a dam was successfully built in 1894 that was strong enough to withstand the floods.
 This led Andrew Jensen, a Morman church historian, to call the settlement “the leading community in pain, determination and unflinching courage in dealing with the elements around them.”

-When Route 66 came through, the town was just a quiet stop for services until after World War II, when people really began to travel and traffic increased through the small town.
-It was during this time that another hardy man named James Taylor built the Jackrabbit Trading Post in 1949.
+When Route 66 was at its peak, another hardy man named James Taylor built the Jackrabbit Trading Post in 1949.
 Though Taylor wasn’t originally from Joseph City, he showed the same determination in making his business a success as the citizens of Joseph City had earlier displayed in saving their town.

 Here It Is!
 Trading Post Marketing 101